xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 ### Data files in JSON format

 Katalon Recorder uses JSON data files with specific syntax.
-Test data in a JSON file must be organized in an array and enclosed in square brackets.
+Test data in a JSON file must be organized in an array.
 Each element (data row) in the array is represented as an object with *name/value* pairs; the name specifies the column name, and the value specifies the value in the respective row.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/ddt-guide/KR-DDT-Sample-JSON-syntax.png" width=70% alt="Sample JSON syntax">

-For example, a JSON data file with two data types, dates and comments, might be written as follows:
+For example, a JSON data file with two columns, dates and comments, might be written as follows:

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/ddt-guide/KR-Sample-JSON-file.png" width=70% alt="Sample JSON file for Katalon Recorder">